-We recently sat down with Lyft’s Director of Product Design, Frank Yoo, to talk about how he thinks about building product, managing design teams, and the future of ride-sharing.
+We sat down with Lyft’s Director of Product Design, Frank Yoo, to talk about how he thinks about building product, managing design teams, and the future of ride-sharing.
 Enjoy!

 Currently, our team consists of nine product designers, three UX researchers, and myself.
 We’re roughly organized by three design “pods” that focus on one of our three core experiences, which include passenger, driver, and enterprise.